braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/in-app_messaging/customization.md

 ## Setting a Custom HTML In-App Message Action Listener

-The Braze SDK has a default `AppboyDefaultHtmlInAppMessageActionListener` class which is used if no custom listener is defined and logs the events.
-If you require more control over how user interacts with different buttons inside a HTML in-app message, implement a custom `IHtmlInAppMessageActionListener` class.
+The Braze SDK has a default `AppboyDefaultHtmlInAppMessageActionListener` class that is used if no custom listener is defined and takes appropriate action automatically.
+If you require more control over how a user interacts with different buttons inside a custom HTML in-app message, implement a custom `IHtmlInAppMessageActionListener` class.

-### Step 1: Implement a HTML In-App Message Action Listener
+### Step 1: Implement a Custom HTML In-App Message Action Listener

 Create a class that implements [`IHtmlInAppMessageActionListener`][86].